WordPress/wp-autoupdates/readme.txt

 - ✅ Open a Trac ticket to handle Core merge for plugins
 - ✅ Open a Trac ticket to handle Core merge for themes
-- ✅ Handle plugin autoupdates
+- ✅ Handle plugin auto-updates
-- 🔲 Handle themes autoupdates
+- 🔲 Handle themes auto-updates
-- ✅ Handle plugin autoupdates in a multisite context
+- ✅ Handle plugin auto-updates in a multisite context
-- 🔲 Handle themes autoupdates in a multisite context
+- 🔲 Handle themes auto-updates in a multisite context
 - 🔲 Email notifications for plugins
 - 🔲 Email notifications for themes
 - 🔲 Validate design for plugins screen